How to Rollover a 403b to a Gold IRA?

 Understanding How a 403(b) Functions

 A 403(b) plan serves as a retirement account for employees of public schools and tax-exempt organizations, similar to a 401(k) plan.
-In 2022, the contribution limit for 403(b) plans is $20,500, which will increase to $22,500 in 2023.
+In 2022, the 403(b) contribution limit is $20,500; it will increase to $22,500 in 2023.
 Individuals aged 50 and above have a catch-up contribution limit of $6,500 in 2022 and $7,500 in 2023.

 Drawbacks of 403(b) Accounts